 In part 2 of our latest 4-part style guide, I’ll show you how to create a contemporary designer look with faux organic materials for a more natural feel.

-As we discovered in part 1, one of the big interior design trends for 2019 is based on the concept of reconnecting with nature.
+As we discovered in part 1, one of the big interior design trends this year is based on the concept of reconnecting with nature.
 Homeowners are increasingly turning to more natural materials, like stone, wood, marble and ceramic, to bring the outdoors in.

 A bathroom with a designer appearance is much sought after, with many of us using luxury hotel bathrooms as inspiration.
 However, when working to a budget, you may not want to pay the designer price tags.
 After all, natural materials like marble, stone and wood are real luxuries and can cost the earth, not to mention the upkeep and maintenance involved in what can be a high volume room.

 The next best thing is to look for is something which replicates the look and feel of your favourite organic materials.
 Far from being a compromise, manmade materials are more cost-effective, easier to keep clean and quicker to install, and can still provide that designer finish you’re after.

 In this blog post, I’ll give you some great tips on how you can fake it, yet still end up with a fabulous contemporary style bathroom that looks the height of luxury and relaxation.

 We’re thinking high end here, highly contemporary with no fussy embellishments.
 It’s precise engineering, featuring clean lines and defined shapes, although with more rounded shapes to provide a softer appearance and “soften the edges” somewhat.

 Using slightly darker tones, the colour palette is still quite neutral and monochrome, utilising plenty of on-trend grey in various shades and a slight touch of olive green for contrast.
 See my mood board below to get a better feel for the overall look.